Col.

 as a part time reporter at the New London 'The Day' newspaper (which

 was his fathers).
-During his many years as a sports reporter, he worked
+During his many years as a sports reporter, he

-published all around the country.
-During his time he became close
+having his stories/reports published all around the country.
+During

-friends with many sports celebrities of the day.
-He was President
+his time he became close friends with many sports celebrities of

-of the Connecticut Sports Writers Association in 1955.
-In honour of
+the day.
+He was President of the Connecticut Sports Writers Association

-him, the Art McGinley Meritorious Service Award is given annually
+in 1955.
+In honour of him, the Art McGinley Meritorious Service

-(since 1976) to honoured sports writers in Connecticut.
-He died on
+Award is given annually (since 1976) to honoured sports writers

-February 19th 1974 aged 84.
+in Connecticut.
+He died on February 19th 1974 aged 84.

 CONDE